 One of the rarer sleep disorders Australians suffer from, Non-24-hour sleep-wake Disorder, is a type of circadian rhythm sleep problem that can disrupt daily life.
 It is more common among those with total blindness.
 In fact, over half of these patients show symptoms.
 However, sighted patients can also develop symptoms on rare occasions.

 The exact number of sighted patients with 24-hour sleep-wake Disorder, also known as N24SWD, is not fully understood.
-One reason is that it is a condition that few are aware of and can go undiagnosed for extended periods.
-However, taking case studies around the world as a guide, they refer to around 100 sighted patients.
+One reason is that it is a condition few are aware of and can go undiagnosed for extended periods.
+However, taking case studies worldwide as a guide, they refer to around 100 sighted patients.
 Also, one of the few help groups for the problem has around 100 members.
 As such, it is fair to view this as one of the rarest types of sleep disorder for sighted people.
-But because it can be so destructive to your quality of life, it is important to understand it and know what to look for if you think it may be affecting yourself or a loved one.
+But because it can be so destructive to your quality of life, it is crucial to understand it and know what to look for if you think it may be affecting yourself or a loved one.

 What is Non-24-hour sleep-wake Disorder?

-When that is disrupted, as it is with non-24-hour sleep-wake disorder, you fall out of sync with your life.
+When that is disrupted, as with non-24-hour sleep-wake disorder, you fall out of sync with your life.
 There are several types of circadian rhythm disorder, but with N24SWD in particular, the sleep cycle slips out of phase.
 So, instead of a 24-hour cycle, it becomes 25 hours or, in the worst cases, as much as 30 hours.

-Whatever the cause, having your internal clock out of sync with your life can be very debilitating.
+Whatever the cause, having your internal clock out of sync with your life can be debilitating.
 It can leave you unable to function in your career or with your friends, family, and loved ones.

 How does one diagnose this sleep disorder?

 Diagnosis is challenging because symptoms often match other similar sleep disorders.
-Additionally, there are so few reference patients from whom to build an understanding.
+Additionally, there are so few reference patients to build an understanding.
 Your Sleep physician will ask you to keep a sleep diary for several weeks.
 This will allow the exact changes in your sleep patterns to be recorded and analysed.

 This is the tell-tale sign of non-24-hour sleep-wake disorder.